10 Things You Should Know About a Home Equity Conversion Mortgage (HECM) Reverse Mortgage

 2. You must keep your property taxes current;

-3. You must keep current and adequate homeowner’s insurance on your home (in the case of a condominium or townhouse, keep your HOA dues current); and,
+3. You must keep current and adequate homeowner’s insurance on your home;

-4. Perform whatever routine maintenance is necessary to keep your home in good repair so as to not lose eligibility for your homeowner’s insurance.
+5. Perform any routine maintenance necessary to keep your home in good repair so as not to lose eligibility for your homeowner’s insurance.

 9. Not Solely Based on Credit Score or Income.

-One of the most advantageous benefits of a Reverse Mortgage/Home Equity Conversion Mortgage (HECM) is that there are limited income and credit score requirements.
-Under the New Financial Assessment Rules you will need to demonstrate a capacity to continue paying taxes and insurance on the home.
+One of the most advantageous benefits of a HECM Reverse Mortgage is that there are limited income and credit score requirements.
+Your income and credit will be reviewed under the Financial Assessment rules, ensuring your willingness and capacity to maintain the property and remain current on your property taxes, homeowner’s insurance and HOA dues.

 10. Home Ownership: